 6th Mercator European Dialogue in Rome – Europe: Is the System Broken?

-Although Rome presented itself from a rather rainy side, the discussions among Members of Parliament were far from grey and distant: Members of Parliament from a variety of member states such as Greece, Spain, Germany, France, Poland and Sweden from all ends of the political party spectrum gathered for an interparliamentary open dialogue to explore the cracks within the European system, better understand drivers of disintegration and dissatisfaction as well as reflect upon what keeps societies together.
+At the 6th Mercator European Dialogue, Members of Parliament from a variety of member states such as Greece, Spain, Germany, France, Poland and Sweden from all ends of the political party spectrum gathered for an interparliamentary open dialogue to explore the cracks within the European system, better understand drivers of disintegration and dissatisfaction as well as reflect upon what keeps societies together.

 The 6th MED gave “a greater urgency to review my every day mechanisms for communicating and engaging with my electorate.
 Disengagement is dangerous for democracy and we all have to do better” – MP, member of the Mercator European Dialogue, 3 February 2019